Women Lead Conference Highlights Power of Collective Leadership

 “I came into the conference feeling a bit stuck.
 I am fulfilled and content in my career and at the top of my organization, but also know I still have more to give,” Koopman said.
 “The conference energized me to think beyond that, and those around me encouraged me to stretch my leadership by pursuing things like getting published, running for office or mentoring others.”

-“Grounded people, firm in belief, seeing what’s possible and fully determined,” she said.
+“Grounded people, firm in belief, seeing what’s possible and fully determined,” Moore said.
 “Every effort for a more just and nurturing community arises from this pattern, from those united by common purpose, bringing beliefs and actions to make it happen.”

 To illustrate how so-called soft skills are often the most powerful leadership skills, Moore shared a story about former Nebraska volleyball standout Mikaela Foecke during the team's 2018 championship season.
 Expectations were modest after several star players graduated, yet the team rose to dominance again.